krishna070502/Venus-Systems/Documentation/UI_COMPONENTS.md

 ## Overview

-CoreDesk includes a comprehensive set of custom UI components built on top of shadcn/ui and Tailwind CSS.
+Venus Chicken includes a comprehensive set of custom UI components built on top of shadcn/ui and Tailwind CSS.
 This document covers all custom components, their usage, props, and examples.

 ---